 If we’re talking about Orlando’s quirkiest attractions, we simply must mention the Wonder Works or the upside-down house, as locals like to call it.
 Stretching over an area of 35,000 square feet, this amusement park is a perfect combination of education and entertainment.
 The museum has more than 100 exhibits that will surely pick your mind and spark your imagination.
 If you like quirky, entertaining amusement parks, this is one of the best ones Orlando has to offer.

 Orlando might be most famous for its theme parks and rollercoasters, but as you can see, it has so much more to offer visitors, even those on a budget.
 Lastly, did you ever visit Orlando?
-Did you visit some of these places or did you spend most of your time in Orlando’s famous theme parks?
-Share your experiences and let me know in the comments.
+Did you visit some of these places or did you spend most of your time in some of the family resorts in Orlando near the famous theme parks?
+Share your experiences in the comments and let me know which are your favorite unusual places in Orlando.